rajeevphysics/Obsidian-MathMatter/README.md

 # 📘  Math & Matter

 Welcome!
-This is the **contruibuting repo** behind the [Math & Matter Website](https://mathandmatter.com), project built to make math a physics topics easier to learn through:
+This is the **contruibuting repo** behind the [Math & Matter Website](https://mathandmatter.com), a project built to make math a physics topics easier to learn through:

 - Conceptual breakdowns
 - Diagrams